Level sets of prevalent H\"older functions: Preliminaries

 We assume that the reader is familiar with these concepts, and refer to \cite{MR1449135} for a basic introduction.

 We say that $\Phi \colon [0,1] \to \R^d$ is an \emph{$\alpha$-bi-H\"older map} if there are constants $c_1,c_2>0$ such that

-for all $x,y \in [0,1]$.
+for all $x,y \in [0,1]$ with $x \ne y$.
 The choice of the norm in the equation above does not play a role, so for convenience we use the maximum norm.
-The following lemma is a direct consequence of the Assouad embedding theorem \cite{Assouad1983}, which is a celebrated result in the embedding theory of metric spaces---see the book of Heinonen \cite{Heinonen2001} for a proof. \begin{lemma} For any $0 < \alpha < 1$, there exist $d\in\N$ and an $\alpha$-bi-Hölder map $\Phi \colon [0,1] \to \R^d$. \end{lemma}
+The following lemma is a direct consequence of the Assouad embedding theorem \cite{Assouad1983}, which is a celebrated result in the embedding theory of metric spaces---see the book of Heinonen \cite{Heinonen2001} for a proof.